erock25/urdb-tariff-viewer_v2/EXCEL_DOWNLOAD_FEATURE.md

-# Energy Rates Excel Download Feature
+# Tariff Rates Excel Download Feature

 ## Overview
-Added functionality to download energy rate data as an Excel file with multiple sheets from the Energy Rates tab.
+Added functionality to download both energy and demand rate data as an Excel file with multiple sheets from the Energy Rates tab.

 ## Changes Made